3mcd/glom/docs/src/reactivity.md

   }
 }

-// When the attack stops, find the beam and despawn it const on_attack_stopped = (
+// Find the beam and despawn it const on_attack_stopped = (
   removed: Out<Rel<typeof HasBeam, Entity>, typeof Attacking>,
   despawn: Despawn